HIV Medicines During Pregnancy and Childbirth

 Yes.
 The risk of mother-to-child transmission of HIV is greatest during a vaginal delivery when a baby passes through the birth canal and is exposed to any HIV in the mother's blood and other fluids.
 During childbirth, HIV medicines that pass from mother to baby across the placenta prevent mother-to-child transmission of HIV, especially near delivery.

 Women with a high viral load (more than 1,000 copies/mL) or an unknown viral load near the time of delivery should receive an HIV medicine called zidovudine (brand name: Retrovir) by intravenous (IV) injection.
-Women who did not take HIV medicines during their pregnancies should also receive IV zidovudine during childbirth.

 Zidovudine passes easily from a pregnant woman to her unborn baby across the placenta.
-Once in a baby's system, zidovudine protects the baby from any HIV that passed from mother to child during childbirth.
+Once in a baby's system, zidovudine protects the baby from any HIV that passes from mother to child during childbirth.
 For this reason, the use of zidovudine during childbirth prevents mother-to-child transmission of HIV even in women with high viral loads near the time of delivery.

 Can a Cesarean Delivery Reduce the Risk of Mother-to-Child Transmission of HIV?

-Yes, a scheduled cesarean delivery (sometimes called a C-section) can reduce the risk of mother-to-child transmission of HIV in women who have a high viral load (more than 1,000 copies/mL) or an unknown viral load near the time of delivery.
+Yes.
+A scheduled cesarean delivery (sometimes called a C-section) can reduce the risk of mother-to-child transmission of HIV in women who have a high viral load (more than 1,000 copies/mL) or an unknown viral load near the time of delivery.
 A cesarean delivery to reduce the risk of mother-to-child transmission of HIV is scheduled for the 38th week of pregnancy, 2 weeks before a woman's expected due date.

 It's unclear whether a scheduled C-section can reduce the risk of mother-to-child transmission of HIV in pregnant women with a viral load of less than 1,000 copies/mL.
 Of course, regardless of her viral load, a woman with HIV may have a C-section for other medical reasons.